You wrote it years ago. It did well at the time.

 Example: www.website.com/blog/7-url-best-practices

-…that’s bad because when update it next year, it may have 12 best practices.
+…that’s bad because when you update it next year, it may have 12 best practices.
 If you recycle the URL, they’ll be a mismatch with the title and header.

 Never put a format in a URL